-Home > pages > dads-recipe-book > Chocolate-pecan Torte with Strawberry Butter Cream
+Home > pages > stevens-recipe-book > Chocolate-pecan Torte with Strawberry Butter Cream

 This recipe came from my Dad.
 I'm not sure if it is in the actual book yet.
 It is not (by default) a Passover recipe but it can be easily made kosher for passover by using passover confectioners sugar.
 Furthermore, by using margarine, it can be made parve

 Chocolate-Pecan Torte with Strawberry Butter Cream